Climdyn/qgs/documentation/notes/joss_paper/paper.md

 * MAOOAM: The Modular Arbitrary-Order Ocean-Atmosphere Model, a coupled ocean-atmosphere model included in `qgs` [@MAOOAM].
           Code available in Lua, Fortran and Python.
-* q-gcm: A mid-latitude grid-based ocean-atmosphere model like MAOOAM with two oceanic layers.
+* q-gcm: A mid-latitude grid-based quasi-geostrophic ocean-atmosphere model with two oceanic layers.
 Code in Fortran, interface in Python [@qgcm].
 * pyqg: A pseudo-spectral Python solver for quasi-geostrophic systems [@pyqg].
-Allows one to create and solve multiple-layer quasigeostrophic systems.
+Allow one to create and solve multiple-layers quasi-geostrophic systems.
-* Isca: A research General Circulation Model (GCM) to simulate a full planet.
+* Isca: A research General Circulation Model (GCM) to simulate global dynamics.
 Written in Fortran and largely configurable with Python scripts, with internal coding changes required for non-standard cases [@Vetal2018; @Isca].

 `qgs` distinguishes itself from these other models by a combination of a simplified and configurable geometry, a spectral discretization, an efficient numerical implementation of the ODE system by a sparse tensor multiplication,